eProsima/Fast-DDS-docs/docs/02-formalia/titlepage.rst

 This means that the different software products that are part of the Fast DDS ecosystem are evolving and improving together with Fast DDS.

-Fast DDS has some :ref:`library dependencies <dependencies_compatibilities_library_dependencies>` as the previously mentioned Fast CDR for data serialization, or OpenSSL for secure communication, for instance.
+Fast DDS has some :ref:`library dependencies <dependencies_compatibilities_library_dependencies>`, e.g. the previously mentioned Fast CDR for data serialization, or OpenSSL for secure communication.
-Basing on different :ref:`platform support levels <dependencies_compatibilities_platform_support>`, it has also different :ref:`build dependencies <dependencies_compatibilities_build_system_dependencies>`.
+Depending on different :ref:`platform support levels <dependencies_compatibilities_platform_support>`, it has also different :ref:`build dependencies <dependencies_compatibilities_build_system_dependencies>`.

-Finally, there are some other *eProsima* products that are use Fast DDS as a middleware, such as *Micro XRCE-DDS*, *DDS Router* and *Fast DDS python* wrapper.
+Finally, there are some other *eProsima* products that use Fast DDS as a middleware, such as *Micro XRCE-DDS*, *DDS Router* and *Fast DDS python* wrapper.
-Those which are strongly attached to each Fast DDS supported version are described in :ref:`this product compatibility table<dependencies_compatibilities_product_compatibility>`.
+Those that are strongly attached to each Fast DDS supported version are described in :ref:`this product compatibility table<dependencies_compatibilities_product_compatibility>`.

 Contacts and Commercial support